John Baring (1730–1816)

-John Baring (5 October 1730 – 29 January 1816) of Mount Radford House, Exeter, Devon, was an English merchant banker and MP.
+John Baring (5 October 1730 – 29 January 1816) was a British merchant, banker and politician.

 Early life

 He was the eldest son of Elizabeth Vowler and Johann Baring (1697–1748), a clothier from Bremen in Germany who had settled in Exeter, where he built up a large business and obtained English citizenship, having Anglicised his name to "John".
 The younger John was brought up at Larkbeare, his father's country residence just outside the city of Exeter, and was educated in Geneva.
 He had three younger brothers, Thomas, Francis and Charles, and a sister Elizabeth.
 Francis became his business partner and later, Sir Francis Baring, 1st Baronet.

 Career

 After his father's death in 1748, he inherited the large family cloth business in Exeter.
 Together with his younger brother Francis, he extended his commercial interests to London by setting up the partnership of John and Francis Baring, of which he was the senior partner.
 He soon retired from activity in London to concentrate on business in Devon, and left the running of the London business to Francis, under whose guidance it evolved into Barings Bank.

 Back in Devon, Baring founded banks in Plymouth and Exeter and entered politics.
 Having unsuccessfully contested Honiton, he was elected Member of Parliament for Exeter in 1776.
 Baring Crescent, Exeter, developed with Regency villas 1818–1828, was named after the family.
 He was also appointed Sheriff of Devon for 1776.
 He retired from Parliament in 1802.